|

 SIZE It's

-SHAPE
+SHAPE You

-and, ideally, rectangular Rifle Plates on the back for more coverage
+ideally, rectangular Rifle Plates on the back for more coverage

 are cut to only accept shooters cut, or SAPI cut plates.
 (If your